elimau/cell-simulator/README.md

 board.

 **Please note!
 Implementation Notes:**
-- The above rules are applied from top to bottom.
+- The above rules are applied from bottom to top.
-- All the rules from top to bottom will be executed, with the bottom rule being run last.
-- Hence, the bottom rule's output will be the most effective as it will run last and will potentially override the previous rules' output.
+- Hence, the bottom rule's output will take precidence and the top the least precedence.
 ## Unit testing
 ```
 npm test